 The trending and popular threads in our community this week include:

-The most liked post in our forums last week was this one by cherrywaves in the “Accountability in Music” thread.
+The most liked post in our forums last week was this one by Anthony_ in the “Albums in Stores - Jul.
+30th, 2021” thread.

 Previous editions of Liner Notes can be found here.